Thndr

 MENAParent: EFG Holding

-EFG Hermes ONE is the digital arm of EFG Holding, one of MENA's largest investment banks. eKYC approved in Egypt April 2024; five mutual funds on the app.
-Already live across the Gulf – EGX (Egypt), ADX (Abu Dhabi), DFMI (Dubai), Saudi TASI, Kuwait, and Oman (confirmed from app.efghermesone.com, accessed 2026-06-07).
-The 500K+ Egypt downloads vs Thndr's 5M+ illustrates the consumer brand gap, but EFG's multi-market Gulf reach means it is already the more complete product for the Egyptian diaspora wanting EGX + Gulf exposure in one app.
+EFG Hermes ONE is the digital arm of EFG Holding, one of MENA's largest investment banks.
+It is already live across the Gulf – EGX, ADX, Dubai, Saudi TASI, Kuwait, and Oman.
+EFG's 500K+ Google Play downloads vs Thndr's 5M+ shows the consumer brand gap, but EFG's multi-market reach makes it the more complete product today for an Egyptian in the Gulf who wants EGX plus regional exposure in one app.

 The collision point is the active trader and HNW segment.
 If EFG builds a consumer-grade onboarding experience and markets aggressively to Thndr's most monetisable users (ThndrX subscribers), the incumbent trust advantage becomes a real threat in the segment where Thndr's revenue is most concentrated.